SciML/MATLABDiffEq.jl/README.md

 The following benchmarks demonstrate a **100x performance advantage for the pure-Julia methods over the MATLAB ODE solvers** across a range of stiff and non-stiff ODEs.
-These were ran with Julia 1.2 and MATLAB 2019B after verifying negligible overhead on interop.
+These were ran with Julia 1.2, MATLAB 2019B, deSolve 1.2.5, and SciPy 1.3.1 after verifying negligible overhead on interop.

 ```julia
 using ParameterizedFunctions, MATLABDiffEq, OrdinaryDiffEq, ODEInterface,